 Going back to that first selection, Atherton recalled, “When you saw the caliber of person that was there with you, the dedication that each of them had, you just wanted to do that much better yourself.
 If you scratch the surface of anyone who has ever been on the team,” he added, “you are going to find the same personality traits and the same qualities and motivations.”

-Next: A harrowing mission in the Gulf of Aden
+- Part 6: Mission in the Gulf of Aden